hopsoft/trix_embed/README.md

 1. Run `yarn build` - *builds both the Ruby gem and the NPM package*
 1. Commit and push changes to GitHub
 1. Run `rake release`
-1. Run `yarn publish --new-version X.X.X --no-git-tag-version --access public` _(use same version number)_
+1. Run `yarn publish --no-git-tag-version --access public --new-version X.X.X` _(use same version number)_
 1. Create a new release on GitHub ([here](https://github.com/hopsoft/trix_embed/releases)) and generate the changelog for the stable release for it

 ## License